-Bishop Peter was asked before the Pilgrimage to be the new Patron for the Hospitalité and he was with them at their special service.
+Bishop Peter is the Patron for the Hospitalité .
 Members of the Hospitalité epitomise the love that the presence of Our Lady inspires at Lourdes.
 It is a hallowed place where people from all countries and continents are united as children of God and a magnet which draws the young and old, the infirm as well as the strong.
 In short, all human life comes here and indeed, it is a quiet corner in the Pyrenees where prayers can be said, hopes expressed and life accepted as it is.

 The diocese has travelled to Lourdes since 1925 when Bishop Cary-Elwes established the first Diocesan Pilgrimage.
 It has continued to this day as bishops and people alike recognise it as a great blessing for the diocese.
-We are very proud of our Pilgrimage to Lourdes and we would like to thank Fr Damien Walne (our Pilgrimage Director) and Bishop Peter for a really wonderful week
+We are very proud of our Pilgrimage to Lourdes and we would like to thank our Pilgrimage Directors and Bishop Peter for a succession of really wonderful weeks.

 At the heart of our Pilgrimage are the assisted pilgrims (or APs) who need care or assistance.
 Men and women of all ages and backgrounds come to Lourdes as volunteer helpers to answer Mary’s request for people to ‘come in procession’, but more importantly they come in response to the command of her son Jesus to love God and to love our neighbours as ourselves (Gospel of Mark 12:29-31).
 These volunteer helpers, who are pilgrims themselves, strive to encounter Jesus in each pilgrim, caring for their physical, emotional and spiritual well-being.
 Northampton Diocese are looking for volunteer helpers, which includes doctors, nurses, and non medical helpers: brancardiers (male) and handmaids (female).

 In addition, if you are aged 17-25, you can be a part of the Young Helpers’ Group, (a supervised group staying in a separate hotel) please let us know by emailing(email@example.com).
-If you are interested in volunteering for the Diocesan Pilgrimage, please email us (firstname.lastname@example.org ).
+If you are interested in volunteering for the Diocesan Pilgrimage, please email us at firstname.lastname@example.org .